IMSDcrueoft/LoxFlux/README.md

 ---

-#### @System

-The `@System` module offers low-level system utilities, primarily focused on memory management and garbage collection.
+The `@system` module offers low-level system utilities, primarily focused on memory management and garbage collection.
 These functions provide insights into the runtime environment and allow fine-grained control over resource allocation.

 - **Garbage Collection**:
   - `gc`: Triggers a full garbage collection cycle.
-  - `gcNext`: Performs incremental garbage collection, processing a portion of the heap.
-  - `gcBegin`: Starts a new garbage collection cycle, preparing the runtime for cleanup.
+  - `gcNext`: Configure the heap memory usage to be used for the next GC trigger.
+  - `gcBegin`: Configure the limits of the initial GC.

 - **Memory Statistics**:
   - `allocated`: Returns the total number of bytes currently allocated in the dynamic memory pool.
-  - `allocatedStatic`: Returns the total number of bytes allocated for static objects (e.g., strings, functions).
+  - `allocatedStatic`: Returns the total number of bytes allocated for static objects(e.g., strings, functions).

 These utilities are invaluable for monitoring and optimizing memory usage, especially in long-running applications or environments with limited resources.
 They enable developers to manage memory explicitly and diagnose potential memory leaks or inefficiencies.

+---

 ### REPL